 STI Foundation scholarships are offered exclusively to STI students.
-There are many types of scholarships available and we encourge all students to apply.
-Each donor establishes criteria and eligibility guidelines which include qualities such as academic achievement, finanical need, program area, community involvement or participation in student activities.
+There are many types of scholarships available and we encourage all students to apply.
+Each donor establishes criteria and eligibility guidelines which include qualities such as academic achievement, financial need, program area, community involvement or participation in student activities.
 Enrolled and accepted students are notified by e-mail or postcard when scholarship applications become available.
 STI scholarship information is also sent to hundreds of high school counselor offices.

-The deadline for completed applications is the first Friday in March.
+The online application and reference forms are available at www.scholarship.southeasttech.edu from October through mid-March for students who will be attending STI the following fall semester.
 Students who complete the scholarship application process will be considered for all the scholarships for which they are eligible.
 A volunteer scholarship selection committee completes the selection process and students are notified of the awards by late April.
 Funds are placed directly into the students' Business Office accounts in the fall.
 All students are strongly encouraged to also complete the FAFSA form when making application.